-- 1) Primary Air Pushing this lever out opens the primary air and allows air into the stove.
-You would normally push this when starting a fire to allow air into the stove for maximum combustion - 2) Secondary Air (Airwash) Pushing this lever out opens the secondary air.
+1) Primary Air - lever is on the stove door controls the primary air and allows air into the stove.You would normally push this when starting a fire to allow air into the stove for maximum combustion (please see below image)

+2) Secondary Air (Airwash) - lever is on the upper right side of the stove.
 This allows a film of air to pass over the glass which in turn keeps the glass clean.
-Please note the glass may become visibily darker when the stove is cold.
+Please note the glass may become visibily darker when the stove is cold. (please see below image)